Solved! Do I Really Need Flood Insurance?

 Q: When I bought my home, my lender mentioned that I was lucky I didn’t live on the other side of town, because it’s in a high flood risk area and buyers there are required to purchase flood insurance.
 My new neighbor recently mentioned that he had to purchase this insurance—should I reconsider?
 Do I need flood insurance?

 A: Although you may be pleased initially to find out you aren’t required to have flood insurance, it’s something you may want to consider purchasing anyway, especially if your home is close enough to a flood risk area that your lender needed to check the map to verify.
 Flooding causes a phenomenal amount of damage that costs quite a lot to repair.
-Floodplains shift frequently based on climate and other environmental factors paired with construction and regrading projects nearby, so it’s possible that you may now live in a floodplain, even if your property wasn’t classified as such when you bought it, so checking out a flood zone map would probably be a good idea—and even if you’re on the border, it’s probably a good idea to get a flood insurance quote from several companies so you can avoid paying out of pocket for flood damage should a significant storm bring the water to your door.
+Floodplains shift frequently based on climate and other environmental factors paired with construction and regrading projects nearby, so it’s possible that you may now live in a floodplain, even if your property wasn’t classified as such when you bought it.
+Therefore, checking out a flood zone map would probably be a good idea—and even if you’re on the border, it’s probably a good idea to get a flood insurance quote from several companies so you can avoid paying out of pocket for flood damage should a significant storm bring the water to your door.

 Typical homeowners and renters insurance does not include flood insurance.